Invisible Browsing VPN (ibVPN) is a brand of Romanian-based firm Amplusnet and has been offering VPN services since 2010.

 The contents are clear, too.
 Limited personal information is stored related to user accounts, but it's not shared with anyone, and the system doesn't log or have any way to relate web activities to a specific user.

-The Terms of Service page is more complex, but we ploughed through it anyway and found a few interesting points.
+The terms of service page is more complex, but we ploughed through it anyway and found a few interesting points.

 IbVPN says its products are only for personal use, and may not be used for commercial purposes.
+As an extra twist, this even seems to apply to the Small Business plans, as they also ask you to agree to the same terms.

 - Check out the best VPN services of 2017 and visit thebestvpnfor.me to get the best VPN deals on the market